myk-org/github-webhook-server/README.md

 - `include-runs`: Only include those runs as required
 - `exclude-runs`: Exclude those runs from the `default-status-checks`

-By default, we create a `verified_job` run, for each PR the owner needs to comment `/verified` to mark the PR as verified In order to not add this job set `verified_job` to `false`
+By default, we create a `verified_job` run, for each pull request the owner needs to comment `/verified` to mark the pull request as verified
+In order to not add this job set `verified_job` to `false`

 ```yaml